 2. Limited integration & scalability

 Due to the outdated software, integrating legacy systems with sensors, modern devices, or third-party applications becomes a hassle and, in some cases, isn’t even possible.
-This limits the scalability of the business and makes it hard to take advantage of smart technology that improves efficiency.
+This is one of the primary BMS limitations that hinders the scalability of the business.

 3. Inefficient energy management